emilydong001/DH110/Assignments/Assignment01.md

 > *Recommendation: Make sure that there is some kind of feedback (e.g. color change) when the cursor hovers over each menu item.*

 #### 2. Match Between System and the Real World
-* Some of icons for the Community Health Center page do not entirely match our perception for each category.
+* Some of the icons for the Community Health Center page do not entirely match our perception for each category.
 The happy face doesn't really reflect Behavioral Health and the Medical Clinic icon just looks like a house (the medical cross is very small).
 The tooth is also difficult to see when Dental Clinic is selected (and inconsistent with the other icons).
 (1)

 <p align="center">
   <img src="../Images/community-health-center-icons.PNG" alt="Community Health Center icons"/>